-Any Junior Secondary student is welcome to join this class, however, please be aware that this is an introductory course and content will be repeated in Semester 2.
+Any Junior Secondary student is welcome to join this class, however, this course will continue from Year 7 French, students wanting to enroll in this from another language will need catch up in their own time.
 Students cannot enroll in both semesters.